 - Read accurately most words of two or more syllables. - Read most words containing common suffixes (See English Appendix One of the National Curriculum for example words). - Read most common exception words (See English Appendix One of the National Curriculum for example words).

-- In age appropriate books, the pupil can: - Read most words accurately without overt sounding and blending and sufficiently fluently to allow them to focus on their understanding rather than on decoding individual words. - Sound out most unfamiliar words accurately without undue hesitation.
+In age appropriate books, the pupil can:

+• Read most words accurately without overt sounding and blending and sufficiently fluently to allow them to focus on their understanding rather than on decoding individual words.